 Brummell didn’t just influence the clothes men preferred.
 He was a big fan of personal hygiene, which was a novelty at the time, and he bathed, shaved and brushed his teeth regularly.
 Rather than wearing a wig, he exposed and styled his hair and he avoided excessive and unnecessary accessories, which was just what aristocrats needed as the fate of their French counterparts was never far from their minds.
 The noble gentlemen that he surrounded himself with were enchanted and couldn’t get enough of his advice.
 His impeccable style, manners and conversation made him the ultimate fashion icon and the model dandy.

 Unfortunately, Brummell’s final years were not as happy as one would have expected.
 The Prince gradually distanced himself and the ultimate blow to their relationship came when, during a party, the Prince ignored Brummell who reacted by calling him fat!
 But Brummell’s ultimate downfall was his debts.
 His powerful friends helped him flee to France and avoid debtors’ prison and they even secured him a consular appointment in Caen, which unfortunately only lasted 2 years.
 He died penniless and with symptoms of insanity in an asylum in Caen in 1840.

 Despite the unfortunate events surrounding his later life, Beau Brummell’s legend transcends time.
 His lasting influence on men’s suits was immortalised in a statue which can still be seen in London’s Jermyn Street.
-Brummell’s passion for beauty and style is what also drives our brand to create luxury 3 piece suits for the modern gentleman.
-Browse our collection and join our newsletter for regular updates on fashion and etiquette.
+Brummell’s passion for beauty and style inspires our brand to create luxury men’s suits for the modern gentleman, a man who likes to look sharp, unique and suitably attired at all times.